Laguna1989/JamTemplateCpp/README.md

 * `ENABLE_STRESSTESTS` - Enables the stresstest (small example programs which showcase a specific theme)
 * `ENABLE_WEB` - Webbuild
 * `ENABLE_COVERAGE` - Compile with the flags set for the coverage run
-* `ENABLE_DISPLAY_TESTS` - Some of the unit tests can not be executed on travis, as they would require a graphic/sound device.
+* `ENABLE_AUDIO_TESTS` - Some of the unit tests can not be executed on travis, as they would require a graphic/sound device.
 This switch disables those sepcific tests.
 Of course the functionality is still tested, so the actual coverage is a bit higher than shown on coveralls.